-Even with inherent difficulties in gathering data, the data collected do provide some direction in better implementing the Law.
-We have learned that any public information campaign must be very broad; it must be directed to females of all childbearing ages. ethnicities, socioeconomic classes and geographic locations throughout Los Angeles County.
-Further, information must reach those individuals who surround women of childbearing age; families, friends and co-workers must be made aware of the option to surrender and encouraged to support women at risk for abandoning or harming their infants in choosing this option.
-Women who abandoned their infants and were available to provide information, indicated a great need to deny their pregnancies and took tremendous effort to hide their pregnancies due to fear of their families' reactions.
+Even with inherent difficulties in gathering data, the data collected provides some direction in better implementing the Law.
+We have learned that any public information campaign must be very broad; it must be directed to females of all childbearing ages, ethnicities, socioeconomic classes and geographic locations throughout Los Angeles County.
+Further, information must reach those individuals who surround women of childbearing age; families, friends and co-workers must be made aware of the option to surrender and should be encouraged to support women at risk for abandoning or harming their infants in choosing this option.
+Women who surrendered or abandoned their infants and were available to provide information, indicated a great need to deny their pregnancies.
+Some took tremendous effort to hide their pregnancies due to fear, primarily of their families' reactions.
 They were fearful of disappointing them or bringing shame on them.
 In some instances, they were afraid they would lose their family support or even the right to live with their families if their pregnancies became known.

-Although it may be uncomfortable to ask a woman if she is pregnant and provide her with support, ignoring suspicions and not checking in to see if a woman might be in denial of her pregnancy, (as apparently occurred in some cases of infant abandonment), must be addressed.
-The message should highlight that even if a woman's unplanned pregnancy is upsetting or violates an individual's moral or religious values, there are options that that can help her move beyond this; failing to do so could mean a child's life.
+The lesson learned from this data is that although it may be uncomfortable to ask a woman if she is pregnant and to offer support, ignoring red flags or signs of concealment can be detrimental to the mother and the newborn.
+Not checking in to see if a woman might be in denial of her pregnancy and in need of support, (as apparently occurred in some cases of infant abandonment), must be addressed.
+The message should highlight that even if a woman's unplanned pregnancy is upsetting or violates an individual's moral or religious values, there are options that that can help her move beyond their situations; failing to do so could mean a child's life.